Publicist: Luke Perry has died at 52 after suffering stroke

 Arnold Robinson told USA Today that Perry was surrounded by his children, fiance and several other family members when he passed.
 He was 52 years old.

-“The family appreciates the outpouring of support and prayers that have been extended to Luke from around the world, and respectfully request privacy in this time of great mourning.,” Robinson said in a statement.
+“The family appreciates the outpouring of support and prayers that have been extended to Luke from around the world, and respectfully request privacy in this time of great mourning,” Robinson said in a statement.
 “No further details will be released at this time.”

 Last week, his publicist confirmed Perry had been hospitalized.
 Arnold Robinson told The Associated Press that Perry was “under observation.".